 Congressional leaders earlier this week grilled FAA executives about the sources of the $688 million slated for NextGen in the President’s FY2009 FAA budget request, questioning where the funding is coming from when the overall request is significantly lower than the enacted FY2008 budget.

 by Katherine Boyle - Environment & Energy Daily

 Proposed cuts to U.S. EPA water programs reflect the Bush administration's continuing failure to recognize the programs' economic benefits, members of the House Subcommittee on Water Resources and Environment said yesterday.

-Washington, DC -- Congressman John J. Duncan, Jr. (R-Tenn.) announced today that the Department of Homeland Security’s Assistance to Firefighters Grant Program later this week.
+Washington, DC -- Congressman John J. Duncan, Jr., (R-Tenn.) announced today that the Department of Homeland Security will provide funding to an East Tennessee volunteer fire department through the Assistance to Firefighters Grant Program.